How Long Do Treated Deck Joists Last?

 - Use a butyl-based flashing tape to cover the tops of the joists during a new deck build

 With Trex Protect’s butyl-based joist, beam & rim tape, you can protect your deck’s joists, double joists, rim joists, beams, ledger boards, and stringers with a thin, waterproof membrane.
 Each roll of Trex Protect comes with a 20-year warranty due to its durability.

 Deck flashing tape:

 - Helps to reduce future maintenance

 - Gives your wood deck a longer lifespan — as a sealant protects your top decking boards, flashing tape protects what’s beneath and doesn’t have to be reapplied each year like stain or seal

 - Protects your deck’s structural integrity

 - Holds deck screws and fasteners tighter and stronger

-Help your deck joists last longer by protecting it from the start with Trex Protect.
+Help your deck joists last longer by protecting them from the start with Trex Protect.